dclong/blog/en/content/2020-09-23-shell-equivalent-in-different-operating-systems.markdown

 Title: Shell Equivalent in Different Operating Systems
 Category: Computer Science
-Tags: Computer Science, OS, Linux, macOS, Windows, Shell, PowerShell

-**
-Things on this page are fragmentary and immature notes/thoughts of the author.
-Please read with your own judgement!
-**

-PowerShell examples are used for Windows in the table below.
+Tags: Computer Science, OS, Linux, macOS, Windows, Shell, PowerShell PowerShell examples are used for Windows in the table below.

 <div style="overflow-x:auto;">